thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 http POST localhost:8000/users email=missy.elliot@gmail.com password=geturfreakon
 ```

-And you should see something like this on the client.
+And in the client logs, you should see something like this.

 ```text
 HTTP/1.1 200 OK